How to get a job with the Civil Service Fast Stream

 'To be honest we don't look for people with a wide range of interests, we just look at those who get through the process,' he says.

-Look at the core skills and competencies required – how do you fit the bill?
+Look at the core skills and competencies required – how do you fit the job role?